 Be aware that in Luxembourg a prescription is required for nearly all medicines (for example, anti-allergy medicines).
 Some prescriptions must also be authorised by CNS before you will be given the medicine.
 Check with your doctor whether you should contact CNS before purchasing a medicine.

 If necessary, a doctor can send you to hospital for treatment.
 All hospitals in Luxembourg have a contract with the CNS.
 When you arrive at the hospital, show the referral, your European Health Insurance Card and your ID at the reception desk.
-In this way, CNS will pay for your hospital treatment (except for doctors´ fees) and you will be charged a small standard fee.
-This standard daily fee does not apply to children under 18.
+In this way, the CNS will cover the invoice for hospital services directly and you will be charged a small standard fee (this standard daily fee does not apply to children under 18).
+Each doctor consulted as part of a hospital treatment (outpatient or inpatient) issues his or her own medical invoices.
+The insured person must pay the costs upfront and send the reimbursement claim to the CNS.

 Not all hospitals in Luxembourg have an emergency service outside office hours.
 The hospitals organise emergency service according to a rotating schedule.
 Information about which hospital is on emergency duty can be found in newspapers, pharmacies, doctors´ surgeries and on lists on the doors of all the hospitals.